Christian Jessen

-Christian Spencer Jessen (born 4 March 1977) is a British celebrity doctor, television personality, and writer.
+Christian Spencer Jessen (born 4 March 1977) is an English celebrity doctor, television personality, and writer.
 He is best known for appearing in the Channel 4 programmes Embarrassing Bodies (2007–2015) and Supersize vs Superskinny (2008–2014).

 Education

 Jessen was educated at Uppingham School, a co-educational independent school situated in the small market town of Uppingham in Rutland, followed by University College London and the London School of Hygiene & Tropical Medicine, both constituent colleges of the University of London in Central London, where he received his MBBS degrees in 2001.

 Career

 Jessen studied medicine as an undergraduate at University College London, graduating in 2001.
 He holds a MSc degree in sexual health, and has a particular interest in HIV and malaria, which were the focus of his work in Kenya and Uganda.
 An advocate for HIV education and testing, in 2015, he was named National HIV Testing Week Ambassador.